lagessiehcs/expense-tracker/README.md

 (1): User mode: Choose this mode if you want to use the app as a normal user.
 (2): Auto generated mode: Choose this mode if you want to perform performance tests.

-Additional Info for user mode: The program is built with different pages (or levels).
+Additional info for user mode: The program is built with different pages (or levels).
 To navigate, you just need to enter the respective numbers and hit enter!

 Have fun settling expenses with your friends!